Freelance GIS And Highest Paying GIS Jobs

-GIS freelancing may require expertise in computer science, engineering, geography, cartography, and the use of specific software.
+Freelance GIS work may require expertise in computer science, engineering, geography, cartography, and the use of specific software.

 The services offered are mostly technical tasks that involve the use of Information Technology.
 Many freelancers offering GIS services work online and earn from a high-paying skill.

 There are many freelance platforms and various services to offer as a GIG freelancer.
 Here are 20 ideas for GIG freelancing:

 - forest transect

 - 3D modeling in City Engine and ArcGIS